 SAVE Parleys canyon

-An application for what would eventually be a 635-acre limestone quarrying and gravel pit operation located in the area northeast of Grandeur Peak and southwest of Mount Aire was submitted to the Department of Oil, Gas, and Mining (DOGM) in Noviembre 2021.
+An application for what would eventually be a 635-acre limestone quarrying and gravel pit operation located in the area northeast of Grandeur Peak and southwest of Mount Aire was submitted to the Department of Oil, Gas, and Mining (DOGM) in November 2021.
 The proposal has raised concerns among thousands of residents in the area and is now being reviewed by the Utah Division of Air Quality.

 Environmental and Health Concerns